The Best Method: Cloud vs. Physical Storage for Digital Evidence

 Risk of Data Loss and Theft

-One of the significant drawbacks of physical evidence storage is the risk of data loss or theft.
-Physical media can be damaged, lost, or stolen, leading to the destruction or compromise of valuable evidence.
-Factors such as natural disasters, human error, and unauthorized access can all contribute to the risk of data loss.
+One of the most significant challenges of physical evidence storage is the vulnerability of physical media to data loss or theft.
+Digital evidence stored on hard drives, DVDs, or flash drives can be easily damaged, lost, or stolen, leading to the potential destruction or compromise of crucial evidence.

-This was the case in a recent Dallas murder trial for Nina Marano.
-The case saw a significant delay after a detective failed to turn up over 300 pieces of digital evidence.
+This was the case in a Dallas murder trial for Nina Marano.
+The case experienced a significant delay after a detective failed to produce over 300 pieces of digital evidence.
 Out of these, 18 pieces of digital evidence, including photos and videos, are believed to have been permanently deleted.

-These mistakes can occur when evidence is improperly stored, leading to problems when it comes time to access, move, share, or purge it.
-On the other hand, physically stored evidence may also be more easily tampered or stolen.
+These mistakes can occur when evidence is improperly stored, resulting in problems when it is time to access, move, share, or purge it.
+On the other hand, physically stored evidence may also be more easily tampered with or stolen.

 Read more in our blog about how to securely share digital evidence with prosecutors and other agencies.